 “Man has created a new world with its own laws and destiny.
 Looking at his creation, he can say, truly, it is good.
 But looking at himself what can he say? … While we have created wonderful things we have failed to make of ourselves beings for whom this tremendous effort would seem worthwhile.”
 [Erich Fromm, Psychoanalysis & Religion, pages 1-2]

 Why does the West fail to deal with the complex problems of humankind?
-After all, the West came to their current methodology after a long, hard fought battle with the Church resulting in the constitutional separation of the Church and the State.
-The answer may actually lie in the very principle of the separation of Church and State which essentially created a dualistic self: one private, the other public; one related to the Church, the other related to the State; one subjective, the other objective; one devoted to Sunday, the other devoted to the rest of the days.
+After all, the West came to its current methodology after a long, hard-fought battle with the Church resulting in the constitutional separation of the Church and the State.
+The answer may actually lie in the very principle of the separation of Church and State, which essentially created a dualistic self: one private, the other public; one related to the Church, the other related to the State; one subjective, the other objective; one devoted to Sunday, the other devoted to the rest of the days.

 “Ours is a life not of brotherliness, happiness, contentment but of spiritual chaos and bewilderment dangerously close to state of madness --- not the hysterical kind of madness which existed in the Middle Ages but a madness akin to schizophrenia in which the contact with reality is lost and thought is split from affect.”

 “Those who try to find a solution by returning to traditional religion are influenced by a view which is often proposed by religionists, that we have to choose between religion and a way of life which is concerned only with the satisfaction of our instinctual needs and material comfort…Priests and ministers appear to be the only professional groups concerned with the soul, the only spokesmen for the ideals of love, truth, and justice.”